kubernetes/community/contributors/design-proposals/raw-block-pv.md

 The runtime option would be placed in the DeviceInfo as such: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "XXX"})

-The implemenation plan would be to rename the current makeDevices to makeGPUDevices and create a seperate function to add the raw block devices to the option array to be passed to the container runtime.
-This would interate on the paths passed in for the pod/container.
+The implemenation plan would be to rename the current makeDevices to makeGPUDevices and create a separate function to add the raw block devices to the option array to be passed to the container runtime.
+This would iterate on the paths passed in for the pod/container.

-Since the future of this in Kubernetes for GPUs and other plugable devices is migrating to a device plugin architecture, there are still differentiating components of storage that are enough to not to enforce alignment to their convention.
+Since the future of this in Kubernetes for GPUs and other plug-able devices is migrating to a device plugin architecture, there are still differentiating components of storage that are enough to not to enforce alignment to their convention.
 Two factors when considering the usage of device plugins center around discoverability and topology of devices.
 Since neither of these are requirements for using raw block devices, the legacy method of populating the devices and appending it to the device array is sufficient.